-The Statutory Minimum Wage (SMW) rate is raised from \$37.5 per hour to \$40 per hour with effect from 1 May 20231.
-If 1 May 2023 falls within a wage period, the SMW rate of \$40 applies to any hour worked on or after 1 May 2023 in calculating the minimum wage for that wage period.

-- We have endeavoured to include some relatively common examples to cover different situations in this set of Reference Guidelines to facilitate employers and employees in understanding the requirements of the Minimum Wage Ordinance (MWO).
+- The Statutory Minimum Wage (SMW) rate is raised from \$40 per hour to \$42.1 per hour with effect from 1 May 20251.
+If 1 May 2025 falls within a wage period, the SMW rate of \$42.1 per hour applies to any hour worked on or after 1 May 2025 in calculating the minimum wage for that wage period.
+Please refer to Appendix 1 for the uprating of past SMW rates and corresponding effective dates. - We have endeavoured to include some relatively common examples to cover different situations in this set of Reference Guidelines to facilitate employers and employees in understanding the requirements of the Minimum Wage Ordinance (MWO).
 We believe that these examples already cover most of the situations in the computation of minimum wage.
 Nonetheless, given diversity in mode of employment, there is difficulty in listing out all situations exhaustively in the Reference Guidelines.
 Employers and employees who wish to enquire about their individual situation can call 2717 1771 (handled by "1823") which operates round-the-clock. - The interpretation of MWO (Cap.
 608) should be based on its original text.
 The full text of the Ordinance has been uploaded to the Hong Kong e-Legislation of the Department of Justice website at www.elegislation.gov.hk.

-Revised April 2023
+Revised April 2025